 Web front-end for a csearch (apt-get install codesearch) command running on all unpacked Debian Sid and Testing amd64 binary package control data.

-The directory structure indexed by csearch has the suite (jessie, stretch and sid) at the root and contain each the names of all binary packages in the suites, respectively.
+The directory structure indexed by csearch has the suite (oldstable, stable, testing and unstable) at the root and contain each the names of all binary packages in the suites, respectively.
 Each of these directories then contains the contents of respective binary package control data.

 The csearch binary is run with arguments supplied by the GET parameters q (which is used as the -l parameter) and path (which is used as the -f parameter).